ecmwf/open-ecpds/Options.md

 Allow specifying a timeout duration for processing the listing of files on the remote site by the underlying transfer module.

 ### ectrans.location
 Allow specifying the location metadata when sending notifications (this parameter can be resolved in the event script or host JavaScript options with the placeholder "$location").
-The placeholders "$filename", "$movername", "$datafileid", "$datafileuuid", "$datatransferid" and "$datatransferuuid" can be used within the provided location string.
+The placeholders "$filename", "$movername", "$datafileid", "$datafileuuid", "$datatransferid", "$datatransferuuid", "$uuid" and "$version" can be used within the provided location string.

 ### ectrans.mkdirTimeOut
 Allow specifying a timeout duration for processing the creation of a directory on the remote site by the underlying transfer module.